-Korea’s public transportation can be intimidating at first, but once you get the hang of it, it can be an incredibly cheap and efficient way to crisscross the city, and help you get outside of its major areas as well.
+The Seoul public transportation system can be intimidating at first.
+However, once you get the hang of it, it can be an incredibly cheap and efficient way to crisscross the city.
 Here’s your guide to the subway, train, and bus systems!

 Payment – T-Money cards!

 You can use cash to buy tickets for the subway from machines located inside each station.
 Fares start at KRW 1,250 and increase based on distance.
 For the buses, there are no tickets to buy and you can pay in cash every time.
 KRW 1,200 is the base fare per adult for most buses.
 However, it’s much easier to get a re-loadable transportation card such as the T-Money card (Seoul) or Cashbee card (Gyeonggi-do).
 These cost KRW 3,000 and can be bought at convenience stores (GS25, CU, 7-Eleven, and others) or at the individual ticket machines in the subway stations.
 You can add money to the card using the machines in the subway station, and reuse it as much as you like.
 Especially for buses, it’s much more convenient.